3dbeb41841bfbfcc24d55143816cf7f1/javascript-expressions/readme.md

-# Introduction to JavaScript - Expressions and Data Types
+# JavaScript Expressions and Data Types

 ## JavaScript History and Fun Facts